Israeli strike targets Hamas leaders in US-allied Qatar as they weigh Gaza ceasefire proposal

 Saudi Crown Prince Mohammed bin Salman described the strike as a “criminal act and a flagrant violation of international law" in a phone call with Qatar's ruler.

 Federman reported from Jerusalem.
-Associated Press writers Samy Magdy in Cairo, and Aamer Madhani in Washington, contributed.
+Associated Press writers Samy Magdy in Cairo, and Aamer Madhani, Darlene Superville and Konstantin Toropin in Washington contributed.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war